tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p>Finally, the nightmare has come.
 I have never been good at electronics when I was in high school, and no one has ever considered me as a neat-handed person.
 Fortunately, the workflow was quite simple.</p>

 <h5 id="group">Group assignment - Characterize PCB production rules</h5>
 <p>The goal of this group assignment is for us to know the potential gaps between our traces, or how thin the traces could be.
-Since the machines are always occupied and the booking system at Fab Lab Barcelona was not really effective, our class couldn't have a chance to do many group tests.
+Since the machines were always occupied and the booking system at Fab Lab Barcelona was not really effective, our class couldn't have a chance to do many group tests.
 In the end, we were able to finish only 1 group test with the participation of the whole class.</p>

 <p>We used the <a href="https://www.rolanddga.com/es/productos/3d/srm-20-fresadora-compacta">Roland MonoFab SRM-20</a> machine to mill this <a href="http://academy.cba.mit.edu/classes/electronics_production/linetest.png">test file</a> provided by the instructors.
 Detailed specs of the machine:</p>
 <ul>